KrHari09/Design-and-Implementation-of-a-Clock-Multiplier-Phase-Locked-Loop-using-Open-Source-EDA-Tools-in-130/README.md

 # Design and Implementation of a Clock Multiplier Phase-Locked Loop using Open-Source EDA Tools in 130nm CMOS Technology
-### An on-chip clock mulitplier PLL designed using open source tools and sky130nm pdk

 <div align="center">